Kong/go-pluginserver/README.md

  - `plugin.StepConsumer()`
  - `plugin.StepMemoryStats()`

-To start an event, call `plutin.HandleEvent()` with an instance id and event name.
+To start an event, call `plugin.HandleEvent()` with an instance id and event name.
 The return data will include the event ID and either a `"ret"` string or callback request and parameters.
 If the callback response is a primitive type (number, string, simple dictionary) return it via the `plugin.Step()` method, including the event ID.
 To return an error, use `plugin.StepError()`.